heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

 ## Background

 There are a few concepts to review for this tutorial:
-- Git is an open-source Version Control System (VCS) software that records changes to files, allowing you to revert or recall changes you made.
-Git is like a time machine for your project, where you can always go back in time to review changes you made to a file, no matter how far you've altered them.
+* **Git**: An open-source version control system (VCS) software that serves as a time machine because it records changes to your files and allows you to revert or recall changes you made.
-- GitHub is a collaboration platform built on Git that enables you to host and review files and manage projects.
-It provides an efficient method for team collaboration by allowing multiple users to contribute to a file without having to overwrite and conflict with another user's work.
+* **GitHub**: A web-based platform built on Git that can host and manage files and allows you to collaborate with other users on projects.
-- Within GitHub, there are repositories.
-Repositories are folders that contain and store files and their revision history.
-It provides another resourceful way to collaborate with other users.
+* **Repositories**: Folders that store files and their revision history within GitHub.
-- GitHub Desktop is an application that you can install on your computer.
-The application allows you to interact with GitHub without using the command line and web browser because it provides a simple and intuitive graphical user interface (GUI).
+* **GitHub Desktop**: An application installed on your local computer that allows you to interact with your GitHub.com account without using the command line and web browser because it provides a simple and intuitive user interface.
-- Cloning a repository from your GitHub account creates a local copy on your computer.
-With Git, it allows you to remotely edit and create new files within your repository that you can sync to your GitHub account on the web browser.
+* **Clone Repositories**: A local copy of a repository on your computer that is created from and syncs to your GitHub.com account, allowing you to edit and create new files remotely.

 ## Before you begin